DragonBox/u3d/README.md

 ## What can it do?

 U3d provides help for running and installing unity from CLI.

+U3d knows about your Unity project and behaves differently if invoked from within a Unity project directory.
+For example, it can run or download the version required by your project without you having to specify it.

 Available commands are:

 * `u3d available`: List download-ready versions of Unity3d